EmperorDan/ZSL/ZSL.md

 The theme of this game needed to revolve around four habitats.
 This gives us alot of choice visually, but can be hard to stay consistant.
 They wanted the recurrent theme to be the greenhouse gas chain.
 We also needed to build this game to function on an IPAD, as this was what they had in use.

+### Costs
+Detailed below are the costs involved in the making of this application:
+- The computer systems at college cost £2000 including screens.
+Multiply that by 5 for all of us and you have £10000.
+- Unity pro was the main tool used during development which per person costs £130.
+So for five of us that would make £650.
+- We used Adobe photoshop at college with subscription costs ranging from £15-£40.
+For all of us its £75-£200.
+I use it at home aswell and pay £16.50.
+- Microsoft services cost £60 annually.
+Costing £300 considering they're are five members.
+- We had to pay £26 for assets to create are game UI.
+These were essential as they saved us loads of time.
+The assets were nature themed so they also fit in with the aestetic of the game.
+The assets were bought on shutterstocks.
+- There were costs for travel to meetings, also time spent working.

 ### Scope
 With a limited time span of 5 weeks.
 We were set the task of creating a engaging educational application.
 This application was to be used by ZSL in their regular educational sessions with children.
 We needed to be able to provide a prototype in 2 weeks so had to keep focus only on what was nessecary.
 After establishing what we were going to do we wanted to stay on track so as to counteract mistakes or changes further down the line.